Skip to content

 5. Click "Edit" and follow the dialogs (this stage requires re-authorisation).

-Setting you earnings rate
+Setting your earnings rate

 Surcharging

-• A user accesses your surcharge enabled API through Dhali.
+• A user accesses your surcharge-enabled API through Dhali.

 • Dhali forwards the request, adding the header X-Payment-Claim-Surcharge-Currency, which is a base 64 encoded string taking the decoded form: